hammady/prayer-scheduler/README.md

     1. before (minutes before the iqama time of the prayer to trigger the before hooks)
     1. after (minutes after the iqama time of the prayer to trigger the after hooks)
     1. jumaa (if the prayer is juma'a, the jumaa time)
+1. `DATE_FORMAT`: Date format to use when reading from the CSV files.
+1. `TIME_FORMAT`: Time format to use when reading from the CSV files.
 ## Run

 ```bash